VallieTracy/Visualizing-Global-Weather-Analysis-Repo/README.md

 ## Background

-This is a continuation of a previous repo [`Global-Weather-Analysis`](https://github.com/VallieTracy/Global-Weather-Analysis).
+This is a continuation of my previous repo [`Global-Weather-Analysis`](https://github.com/VallieTracy/Global-Weather-Analysis).
 In that repo, I gathered weather data for 600+ cities across the globe.
 I looked specifically at Temperature, Cloudiness, Humidity, and Wind Speed.
 I then performed linear regressions on the data, whose csv is in the `Resources` Folder of this repo, located at the root level.

 ## Objectives